scrambledpie/scrambledpie.github.io/_posts/2019-12-6-Gaussian-Process-Prior_VAE-for-Interpretable-Latent-Dynamics-from-Pixels.markdown

-As a simple Naive Baseline, we also trained a VAE without and corellation through time, the images are encoded in an i.i.d. fashion, as a result the latent space is rather messy and disorganised, the top row is input video, middle row is VAE encoded latent $$(x,y)$$ and the bottom row is the GP-VAR encoded $$(x,y)$$
+As a simple naive Baseline, we also trained a VAE without and corellation through time, the images are encoded in an i.i.d. fashion, as a result the latent space is rather messy and discontinuous, the top row is input video, middle row is VAE encoded latent $$(x,y)$$ and the bottom row is the GP-VAR encoded $$(x,y)$$

 <p align="center">
   <img width="460" height="480" src="/Pics/GPVAE/vin_VAE_GPVAE.png">